 2. Seasoning Options

-Basic Seasoning Method: Brush each ear of corn with melted butter or olive oil and sprinkle with salt.
-This simple seasoning enhances the corn’s natural flavor.
+Basic Seasoning Method : Brush each ear with melted butter or olive oil and sprinkle with salt.
+That simple touch brings out the flavor.

 3. Air Frying Process